nithinphilips/BBCore/README.md

  * **midlet_class**<br/>

  * **icons** (alias **icon**)<br/>
    A list of icons to be display on the ribbon.
+The icon path must be relative to the output directory.
+If you are using the standard output paths, and your icons are stored in the `res/` subdirectory, then the value of icon should be `../../../res/<iconfile>`.

  * **focus_icons** (alias **focus_icon**)<br/>
    A list of icons that appear on hover/focus on the ribbon.
 Icon paths must be